gumaerc-testorg/2.14-spring-2014/content/pages/syllabus.md

 Quizzes
 -------

 Two closed-book quizzes will be given.
 There are no laboratory sessions during the weeks of quizzes.
 The quizzes are closed-book.
 One sheet of notes will be permitted in Quiz 1.
 Two sheets of notes will be permitted in Quiz 2.
-Calculators may be used, but no more advanced computational tools are allowed, i.e., no MATLAB®, LabVIEW, Mathematica, etc. Any requested plots will need to be sketched by hand.
+Calculators may be used, but no more advanced computational tools are allowed, i.e., no MATLAB{{< sup "®" >}}, LabVIEW, Mathematica, etc. Any requested plots will need to be sketched by hand.

 Design Project
 --------------